Alumnus James Gowan and Fellow Alonzo King LINES Ballet Company Members Host Q&A with Students

-Dance alumnus James Gowan - a company member with Alonzo King LINES Ballet - returned to campus to host master classes with students Oct.
-8-10 in the George Rowland White Performance Center.
-Gowan was in town with Alonzo King LINES Ballet for performances at the Byham Theater in the Cultural District.
+Dance alumnus James Gowan - a company member with Alonzo King LINES Ballet - returned to campus with his colleagues to host a lecture and Q&A with students Feb.
+20 in the George Rowland White Performance Center.

 Learn more about Gowan's experiences at Point Park as a student and as a professional dancer in the Q&A below.